core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Note for implementation about the external_aad for signing (Sectino 4.3.2).

-* Retransmission by the application for group requests over multicast as Non-Confirmable (Section 7).
+* Retransmission by the application for group requests over multicast as Non-confirmable (Section 7).

 * A server MUST use its own Partial IV in a response, if protecting it with a different context than the one used for the request (Section 7.3).